One-Day Hanoi Photo Tour

 • Hanoi train street (lesser-know spots)

-• Premium private bus with bottled water
+• Premium private bus with 2-seat per photographer

 • Hotel in Hanoi pick-up & drop-off